elixir-bench/demo/README.md

 versions, external dependencies like databases and environment variables you might need to setup for the run.

-`benchee_helper.exs`: Call the benchmarks scripts.
+`bench_helper.exs`: Call the benchmarks scripts.
 Here you can do any setup and load required files before actually calling the Benchmark functions.

 ## Benchmark samples